inem/make-handbook/modern-make-handbook-en.md

 	scp app@staging-server.dev:/path/to/app/$(ARGS)/ ./
 ```

-We called it "balck magic" for a reason.
+We called it "black magic" for a reason.
 This trick has one annoying side effect.
 After the script is executed, you get an error message like this:

 ```
 make: *** No rule to make target ‘db/dump.tgz’.
 Stop.
 ```

 Here is a [post on StackOverflow](https://stackoverflow.com/a/6273809/1334666) that explains how it works and even contains a fix for this problem.
-Although, Bob couldn‘t make it work, but he decided that this is the price he is ready to pay.
+Although, Bob couldn‘t make it work but he decided that this is the price he is ready to pay.

 <div style="page-break-after: always;"></div>